Spend a day exploring the beautiful warm waters off Koh Phi Phi on this full day trip including two dives.

 Mountain biking gives adrenaline rush and is at its best during the months of November to February in the hilly northern regions.
 There are companies who conduct special biking tours with experienced guides and vehicles carrying overnight equipment and food.

-A walk through the streets of Chiang Mai can be an enriching experience for any tourist on Thailand tours.
+A walk through the streets of Chiang Mai can be an enriching experience.
 Gorgeous examples of Shah and Burmese architecture predominantly are visible in the Chang Phuak district while the ruins of the Khmer Empire from the 11th and 12th centuries remain in the northeastern parts of the country.
 The Prasat Hin PhiMai, which is the largest sandstone sanctuary in Thailand, boasts of a classic design from the Khmer age.

 Moving to the central plains of the country, you may find the gates of the tallest Buddhist monument across the globe and the first preaching ground of Buddhism in Thailand, the Phra Pathom Chedi in Nakhon Pathom.
 There are many historical parks like the Si Satchanalai, Lop Buri and Sukhothai, each of which has a different and a very interesting history attached to them.
 In the south, you can find the remains of the Srivijaya architecture from the 13th century.
 One of the must visit structures is the Phar Borom That Chaiya, which is in an absolute perfect structure, even to date.
 The Wat Phra Kaeo and Wat Hua Wiang of Surat is also one of the most prominent architectures by the Srivijayas.